Great to have you with us on the one and only Excellence in Broadcasting Network, Rush Limbos, serving humanity just by being here.

 And I look, I hate saying this, folks, but I know the drill here, and so do you.

-Even though the shooter said, hey, that woman would made racist comments about me.
+The authorities are calling this workplace violence, even though the shooter said, hey, that woman made racist comments about me.

-That's in his manifesto facts.
+That's in his manifesto, facts.

 How come now all of these murderers have manifestos?

-You know when that started, that started with the uh this guy that was Well, no, no, no, no.
+That started with the guy that was no, no, no, no.

 He was a fallen liberal.